Information on this page is not current law. It details new laws intended to commence on 1 July 2021 under the Environment Protection Act 2017.

 Risks are present in all business activities.
-To comply with the general environmental duty, under new laws, anyone conducting an activity that poses any risk to human health or the environment from pollution or waste must manage those risks.
+Businesses that conduct activities that risk harming human health or the environment from pollution or waste must manage those risks.
 This is to comply with the general environmental duty (GED).

 - handling and storing liquids